nTIDE September 2019 Jobs Report: Indicators Level off for Americans with Disabilities

 In September 2019, among workers ages 16-64, the 4,714,000 workers with disabilities represented 3.2 percent of the total 147,935,000 workers in the U.S.

 October is National Disability Employment Awareness Month, a time to focus on the contributions of people with disabilities to America’s workplaces, and assess efforts to increase inclusion.
 According to nTIDE, people with disabilities are continuing to strive to recover from the impact of the Great Recession.
 As they approach pre-Recession levels of employment, however, a persistent problem looms – the wide and persistent gap in employment between people with disabilities and without disabilities.
 This gap underlies the association between disability and poverty in the U.S.; 40% of people with disabilities live in poverty.

-According to (NDI), financial instability is a serious issue for people with disabilities, many of whom struggle to make ends meet on a daily basis.
+According to National Disability Institute (NDI), financial instability is a serious issue for people with disabilities, many of whom struggle to make ends meet on a daily basis.
 Compared to people without disabilities, people with disabilities are more likely to have difficulty paying bills, managing expenses related to medical care, and dealing with unplanned expenses.
 Only 32% can handle an unanticipated expense of $2,000.

 “The focus on employment as the desired outcome needs to change,” said Michael Morris, NDI’s executive director.
 “For disability employment service providers, the end goal must be financial independence and stability.
 That means providing financial services that are affordable and accessible, and education and coaching that helps individuals take advantage of those services and make fully informed decisions.”